 Most cruises to the Southern Ocean focus on the Antarctic Peninsula or South Georgia Island.
 My trip, of which I was the company’s guest, spanned 21 days, including both South Shetland and Falklands islands thrown in for good measure.
 Aurora called it an “Odyssey.”

 We departed Ushuaia and headed south by way of the Beagle Channel.
 By the following morning, we were well into the infamous Drake Passage.

 Passengers in the know called the rough sea we encountered the “Drake Lake.”
-The “Drake Shake” is far more formidable, I was told.
+I was told the “Drake Shake” is far more formidable.
 While it may have been true, it didn’t matter.
 I spent the early morning kneeling on my bathroom tile.
-Sweaty and cursing my feeble inner ear, I took the seasick pills the ship’s doctor gave me and spent the early hours in my room.
+Sweaty and cursing my feeble inner ear, I took the seasick pills the ship’s doctor gave me and spent the first part of my day in my room.

 Drake Passage 1, Susan 0.

 Challenges like this are part and parcel of a true adventure.
 While unpleasant at the time, I never felt unsafe, and I would deal with the seasickness again for an experience as rich as this.
 The good news: I––and most of my fellow guests––developed my sea legs quickly, and while we met with two-story waves and gale-force winds during the cruise, I wasn’t sick again.

 If you consider the Drake Passage a hard pass, don’t fret.
 Aurora and other cruise lines offer fly-in options that land on King George Island in the South Shetland archipelago.
 It’s a proverbial hop, skip, and a jump from the Antarctic Peninsula.

 On our second day at sea, we began our firsts.
 We spotted our first iceberg at 9:45 am, and our first landing was a couple of hours later.